ouaibsky/alten-wordle/README.md

 1. A UI to play at wordle.
 2. An Algorithm that find the final solution for a given hidden word.
-3. An algorithm that takes ages to check one proposal against a hidden word. (it should be <1s)
+3. An algorithm that takes ages to check a guess against a hidden word. (it should be < 1s, and usually < 10ms)

 ## Constraints.